-In contrast, conventional surgery (filtering microsurgery) involves creating a drainage hole with the use of a small surgical tool.
+In contrast, conventional surgery (filtering or incisional surgery) involves creating a drainage hole with the use of a small surgical tool.
 This new opening allows the intraocular fluid to bypass the clogged drainage canals and flow out of this new, artificial drainage canal.

 When laser surgery does not successfully lower eye pressure, or the pressure begins to rise again, the doctor may recommend conventional surgery.
 If necessary, glaucoma surgery can be done several times without substantial risk.